6 Crucial Life Skills for Students to Build Before College

 Life Skill #6: Time Management

 As parents, you should move beyond teaching your kid to create and follow a to-do list.
-Teach them how to prioritise own time.
+Teach them how to prioritise their own time.
 The time management skills are important, particularly during exams.
-Moreover, you should also help your children recognise the time wasters in their life.
-It will help them optimise own time to be more productive.
+Moreover, you should also help your children recognise time-wasters in their life.
+It will help them optimise their own time to be more productive.

 And here you get it all!
 These 6 practical life skills will help your kid for a lifetime.
 Would you like to add a few more skills to this list?
 Feel free to let us know in the comment section.

 James is a professional writer, motivational speaker, and a full-time teacher at SmileTutor.sg.
 He spends most of his time with students.
-He believes that every child should build basic life skills before heading to the college.
+He believes that every child should build fundamental life skills before heading to college.